 Starting a new trial

 Before starting a new trial, consider the research question and formulate detailed objectives.
+A systematic literature review is always useful.
 Determine which type of clinical research your project is.
 There are essentially three types of studies: analysis of existing data or specimens, observational studies and interventional studies.
 Study preparation process differs according to the study type.
 If you are considering an interventional study, then this toolkit is for you.

 Once you have your research question, take time to think about your trial and its setting.
 Planning for the trial should be largely completed, before any field activities have taken place (other than initial feasibility studies and small-scale pilot investigations).
 Detailed planning is necessary for several purposes: